heebmohammad/tdp25-popcorn-palace/Instructions.md

     ./mvnw spring-boot:run
     ```

-Once the application is running, visit `http://localhost:8080` (or any port specified in your configuration) to access the app.
+Once the application is running, visit `http://localhost:8080` (or any port specified in the configuration) to access the app.

 ## Test